Srinu7358/openshift-sep-2024/Day1/README.md

 - containers supports one or more shells
 - containers has its own network stack ( 7 OSI Layers )
 - containers has its own software defined network cards ( Network Interface Card - NICs )
+- each container represents one instance of an application
+- containers are not OS
+- some containers may appear like a OS, but technically they are just application process that runs in a separate namespace
 </pre>

 ## Container Orchestration Overview